-Staff at Heber have the highest aspirations for our children and have a clear and ambitious vision for the school to ensure that each and every child is given the opportunity to flourish and excel through a united commitment to a creative and challenging curriculum.
+Staff at Heber have the highest aspirations for our children and have a clear and ambitious vision for the school to ensure that each and every child is given the opportunity to flourish and excel through a united commitment to a creative, challenging and diverse curriculum.
 Staff nurture individuality and foster strong relationships across the school community.
 We are committed to meeting the academic, social and emotional needs of all children, whatever their starting points as they progress through the school.

 The curriculum is designed to give all pupils the knowledge and skills to be successful, independent and motivated learners in readiness for their next stage of education.
 The curriculum provides the opportunity for children to contribute positively to their local, national and global communities.
 Children are encouraged to work collaboratively and to be reflective and adaptable learners.